 Coronavirus Lockdown Advice for the Elderly

 This is a very worrying time for many, especially if you are in one of the most at risk demographics – the elderly.
-Therefore we wanted to help clarify what the period of “lockdown” really means for you at the moment.
+Therefore we wanted to help clarify what the latest phase of “lockdown” really means for you.

 Do you know someone in need of extra care support?

 Enter your postcode to search and compare local home care agencies who can help.

 This page will be continually updated to reflect the latest advice.
 To subscribe to updates, complete the form at the bottom of this page.

 Can my friends and family visit me during the latest phase of the coronavirus lockdown?

 Yes, currently you are able to meet with your friends and family, however the specific restrictions vary slightly depending on where you live.

 - In England, your friends and family can meet with you in your home, provided there are no more than 6 people in the home at a given time.

 - In Scotland, unless they are visiting you to assist in your care, your friends and family should not enter your home.
 Instead it is recommended to meet outdoors or in a restaurant in groups of no more than 2 households (6 people).